Rose and Bernard Nadler: Reception

-Throughout the series Rose and Bernard have been well received.
+Throughout the series, Rose and Bernard have been well received.
 Chris Carabott from IGN found the conversation where Rose insists Bernard is alive "touching".
 TV Guide's Matt Roush called Caldwell "terrific", and hoped the producers would use her again in the future.
 Entertainment Weekly's Michael Slezak was surprised when he discovered Bernard is white, although he was unsure why.
 Mac Slocum, senior editor of Filmfodder.com, thought it was "super-emotional" when Bernard asked the survivors if Rose was still alive.
 C. K. Sample III, of AOL's TV Squad, liked "S.O.S." because it showed "two characters' back stories which we've all been longing to see", and noted the couple represent the theme of dichotomy within the show.
 Lost producer Leonard Dick called Rose and Bernard "much-beloved characters", and thought they did an "excellent job" in "S.O.S.".
 Jen Chaney from The Washington Post thought it was "touching" and "poignant" that the couple's backstory was based on Caldwell's real life.
 Noel Murray of The A.V.
 Club conceded that whilst learning Rose and Bernard's backstory was entertaining, it wasted time and slowed down the pace of the storytelling.

+Marie Lee-Jenkins of The A.V.
+Club disagreed with Murray’s conclusion and applauded the writers for taking time to further develop the backstories of two much beloved characters.